alo9507/JustKeepClicking/content/blog/auth/index.md

 </div>

 I want something I give an email and password, or a phone number and password, that return me an AuthSession or helpful error message if it fails.
+So let's add signIn to the protocol.

-Let's add signIn to the protocol
+Our `RemoteAuthProvider` will communicate back to the calling code through callbacks, also known as <i>completion handlers</i>.

 <div class="impl">